-The purpose of the Mailgun Service Level Agreement (SLA) is to define the scope and level of quality of the emailing Service as well as the maintenance and support commitments that are applicable.
+The object of the Mailjet Service Level Agreement (SLA) is to define the scope and level of quality of the emailing Service as well as the maintenance and support commitments that are applicable.

-The Service Provider offers Customer Support for the Service, by responding to requests for information and assistance from the Customer Administrator in relation to the use of the Service, and (ii) fixing Faults in relation to use of the Service that could not be solved by the Customer Administrator, in spite of their best efforts.
+The Service Provider offers client Support for the Service, by (i) responding to requests for information and assistance from the Client Administrator in relation to the use of the Service, it being understood that the Client Administrator alone may contact Support, and (ii) fixing Faults in relation to use of the Service that could not be solved by the Client Administrator, in spite of their best efforts.